 MPO staff will do work related to alternatives analysis for the City of Montgomery and Montgomery Transportation Management Area, to include applying for federal grants to conduct alternatives analyses (bus rapid transit, commuter light rail, and streetcar circulator rail), and, if successful, hiring consultants to perform work related to the projects.
 MPO staff will attend training, workshops, conferences, and meetings related to passenger rail planning.
-The Montgomery MPO will follow and abide by forthcoming performance measures/management approach requirements.
+The MPO will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act.
+The Montgomery Area Transit System completes a Transit Development Plan every 4 years to ensure that the needs of transit patrons are being met, this year

-Products: An updated and maintained Montgomery Urbanized Area Transit Development Plan for FY 2016-2020.
-A transit system that meets the needs of Montgomery Area Transit System riders, the City of Montgomery, and also meets all federal and state requirements.
+Products: A transit system that meets the needs of Montgomery Area Transit System riders, the City of Montgomery, and also meets all federal and state requirements.
 An updated and maintained GIS database with fixed transit routes, bus benches, bus shelters, bus stop signs, and other related transit amenities.
 Up-to-date reports, grant applications, and other items as needed.
 A completed survey of the MATS for travel demand modeling purposes, as well as public involvement assistance as needed.